-CW is, to me, a fascinating mode to operate and has become my favorite mode.
+Morse Code is, to me, a fascinating mode to operate and has quickly become my favorite mode.
 It is a link back to the very beginnings of this hobby.
 Learning Morse Code is a challenge, and one that I am truly enjoying.
+There is something special about CW, something that is just outside of being able to voice it.
+Part of it is the history; part of it is the challenge of learning it; part of it is the reliance only on the computer in your head, not the one on your desk; part of it is indescribable.
+If you decide to undertake the challenge, and stick with it, I doubt that you will be disappointed.

 I’ve compiled a few references in this section of my web site that I hope you will find useful.
 The references include common Morse Code abbreviations, prosigns and procedural signals, Q–Codes, and links to other sites to help you to learn the Code.
 I might even throw in a little bit of the history of Morse Code and CW.